TheTechZone/leBigRefactor/doc.md

 The `DatabaseSessionManager` takes care of managing database sessions using the Singleton design pattern.
 This means, that only a single instance can be instantiated by design, leading to a single instance handling all database interactions, preventing any issues arising from multiple connections.

-todo: currently it is not async aware (but that should be fine for our use-case) MEOW ノ┬─┬ノ ︵ ( \o°o)\
+todo: currently it is not async aware (but that should be fine for our use-case)
 #### Usage Example:

 ```python3